 Abbreviated coordination.

-Several minutes before AAA842’s departure time (e.g. at taxi time), coordination between Bali and Brisbane is effected by Bali transmitting message (PAC).
+Several minutes before AAA842’s departure time (e.g. at taxi time), coordination between Bali and Brisbane is effected by Bali transmitting a coordinationa message (PAC).
 This message alerts Brisbane that the flight is pending and indicates a boundary estimate of 1213 at f290.
 Brisbane accepts the coordination conditions without modification by responding with an ACP.

 On departure, the aircraft’s actual estimate differs from that coordinated by more than the value specified in bilateral agreements.
 The new estimate is coordinated to Brisbane by Bali transmitting a CDN message to Brisbane.
 Brisbane accepts this revised estimate by responding with an ACP message.

-Bali transfer ATC responsibility approaching the FIR boundary by transmitting a TOC.
+Bali transfers ATC responsibility approaching the FIR boundary by transmitting a TOC.
 Brisbane accepts ATC responsibility by responding with an AOC.

-The timing of the transmission of these messages is defined in bilateral agreements between the two units.
+The timing of the transmission of these messages is defined in bilateral agreements between the two ATS units.

 Example.
 Abbreviated coordination